-On this day in 1918, Jacqueline Susann, the author of Valley of the Dolls, the 1966 mega-hit novel about the showbiz lives of three women (reportedly modeled in part after Judy Garland, Marilyn Monroe and Grace Kelly), is born in Philadelphia, Pennsylvania.
+On August 20, 1918, Jacqueline Susann, the author of Valley of the Dolls, the 1966 mega-hit novel about the showbiz lives of three women (reportedly modeled in part after Judy Garland, Marilyn Monroe and Grace Kelly), is born in Philadelphia, Pennsylvania.

 Like her characters in Valley of the Dolls, Jacqueline Susann moved to New York City as a young woman to pursue acting.
 She landed small roles in theater and television, married press agent Irving Mansfield and wrote a play, Lovely Me, which had a brief run on Broadway.
 Susann’s first book, published in 1962 and titled Every Night, Josephine!, was about her poodle.
 Some 26 million readerssnapped up Valley of the Dolls, her second work, despite less-than-favorable reviews by critics who labeled it trashy.
 It went into The Guinness Book of World Records as the planet’s then-most popular novel.The “dolls” in the book’s title referred to the uppers and downers the characters ingested to cope with their soap opera-like lives.
 Susann traveled extensively to promote Valley of the Dolls and became a frequent guest on TV talk shows.